raphaelsalaja/cambio/README.md

 <Cambio.Popup dismissable>{/* Your Content */}</Cambio.Popup>
 ```

+# Accessibility & Reduced Motion

+Cambio respects user accessibility preferences, specifically the `prefers-reduced-motion` media query.
+By default, Cambio automatically detects and respects this system preference to provide a more accessible experience for users who prefer reduced motion.

 # What Sets Cambio Apart

 Cambio offers a unique combination of simplicity, accessibility, and powerful animation capabilities that sets it apart from other libraries.